microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 Part of MS Build 2020 Digital history!

 ---
+# Notes

+I'm Luis Li from Univeristy of Pittsburgh.
+This is my note for Microsoft Build 2020.
+You know, having a code presented in the Student Zone at Build 2020 is awesome!

+---
+# Thank You

+Thank you for offering MS Build 2020 this year virtually.
+I have learned a lot!

+*Luke Liukonen*

+Milwaukee, WI, USA

+---
+# Mark David Raborar was sort of, kind of, virtually HERE at Build 2020

+> So excited for #MSBuild

+Probably the only intentional online footprint of my real name appearing anywhere.

+Hello world!

+---
 # Microsoft Build 2020 - *an experience*
 > Learning coding concepts from experts and afficionados all for free!